 Fluorescent tubes can penetrate as much as HID lights if they match the HID lamp in their lumen output and this means that 16000 lumens from 150 W HPS light would penetrate as much as 16000 lumens from fluorescent tube lights but the fluorescent T5 tubes give you the added benefit of spreading the light across all the pants if you mount them on the sides and on the ceiling!

 Fluorescent tube light intensity, spread

-So when we know that light penetrations is not different to any light source if they match in lumen output, we need to know how intense is a T5 grow light and what is its spread?
-Autoflowering cannabis growers should know that fluorescent tube light have small intensity but a large spread whereas the HPS has high intensity and small spread.
+So now that we know that light penetration is not different from any light source if they match in lumen output, we need to know how intense is a T5 grow light and what is its spread?
+Autoflowering cannabis growers should know that fluorescent tube light has small intensity but a large spread whereas the HPS has high intensity and small spread.